kuro68k/stdio_fast/README.md

 Note that puts() and puts_P() append a newline character to every string.
 This behaviour can be configured in stdio_fast.h.

-To use, simple delete main(), include stdio_fast.c and stdio_fast.h in your project and set the baud rate.
+To use, simply delete main(), include stdio_fast.c and stdio_fast.h in your project and set the baud rate.
 The current USART code is written for XMEGA devices, trivial modifications are required for other members of the AVR family.